Designing an Adoptive Family Profile book

 Waiting for a match can be one of the most difficult and uncertain phases in the adoption process.
 No matter how long the wait is – it can feel like an eternity.
-In infant adoptions, the child’s biological mother has the unique experience of selecting the family that will parent her child, so one of the simplest ways to decrease your wait time is by creating a thoughtful, informative, and authentic family profile book.
+In infant adoptions, the child’s biological mother has the unique experience of selecting the family that will parent her child.
+One of the simplest ways to decrease your wait time is by creating a thoughtful, informative, and authentic Adoptive Family Profile book.

-Adoption profiles are the first opportunity a pregnant mother will have to get to know you and your family, before she ever speaks to you, she will view your family profile.
-A well-designed profile will include lots of pictures and day to day information about you.
-The things you choose to include should give her a clear picture of what your lives look like and in turn what her child’s life would look like in your family.
+An adoptive family profile book is the first opportunity a pregnant mother will have to get to know you and your family; before she ever speaks to you, she will view your family profile.
+A well-designed profile will include lots of pictures and day-to-day information about you.
+The things you choose to include should give her a clear picture of your life and, in turn, what her child’s life would look like in your family.

-As often as you can through your profile book, address the mother directly.
-When you are first notified of a potential match, you may want to take time to write a personal letter to the person who will be viewing your profile.
+As often as possible, address the mother directly through your profile book.
+When you are first notified of a potential match, you may want to write a personal letter to the person viewing your profile.
 Knowing that you see her and care for her will make your profile more memorable and show her how loving you are.

 1. Your Family & Community

-A great place to start in your profile is right where you started!
-Share the story of how you met, how you grew together, and how you feel about each other.
-Being sincere is important, you don’t have to write a memoir, but being open about yourselves increases the likelihood that the person reading your profile will feel comfortable being open with you.
-Try to add specific details, if you and your partner met in college and spent the first two weeks of your relationship eating ramen and studying for finals on a dorm room floor, write that!
-The more someone can visualize from your profile the better.
+A great place to start in your adoptive family profile book is right where you started!
+Share the story of how you met, grew up, and felt about each other.
+Being sincere is important; you don’t have to write a memoir, but being open about yourselves increases the likelihood that the person reading your profile will feel comfortable being open with you.
+Try to add specific details; if you and your partner met in college and spent the first two weeks of your relationship eating ramen and studying for finals on a dorm room floor, write that!
+The more someone can visualize your profile, the better.

-If you have other children, a large extended family, beloved pets, or a tight knit friend group include this information.
-Having strong family values and relationships shows that you can rise to the challenge of maintaining a healthy adoption triad.
+Include this information in your adoptive family profile book if you have other children, a large extended family, beloved pets, or a tight-knit friend group.
+Strong family values and relationships show that you can rise to the challenge of maintaining a healthy adoption triad.
 It also shows her that you have a village ready to raise her child!

 2. Your Lifestyle

-These pieces of information will help build the framework for what a day in your life looks like.
+This information will help build the framework for what a day in your life looks like.
 This will likely include information about your job and work schedule.
-When talking about work the most important thing is how your job will relate to parenting.
+When talking about work, the most important thing is how your job will relate to parenting.
 For instance, if you work in real estate, it is probably not important to talk about the type of properties you sell, but it would be important to mention that you have a flexible schedule.

-You’ll also want to talk about your hobbies, interests, and traditions.
+You’ll also want to talk about your hobbies, interests, and traditions in your adoptive family profile book.
 What do you do when you come home at night?
-Do you have family dinner on weeknights?
+Do you have family dinners on weeknights?
 Do you try a new restaurant every Thursday?
 How do you spend weekends?
 This is the time to talk travel, sports, painting, and however else you have fun!
-Sharing your family traditions is also a great way to help a mother visualize her child’s life with you: tell stories about the chili cook-off your family for Thanksgiving, or how you always spend the 4th of July boating.
+Sharing your family traditions is also a great way to help a mother visualize her child’s life with you: tell stories about the chili cook-off your family for Thanksgiving or how you always spend the 4th of July boating.

 These are the elements that are most likely to attract a mother to your family, and you will likely find that whoever you match with shares some (or many) of your interests.